-The Real Estate Board of New York (REBNY) today announced the distinguished real estate professionals who will be presented with the industry’s top honors at REBNY’s 124th Annual Banquet.
+The Real Estate Board of New York (REBNY) will recognize distinguished real estate professionals who will be presented with the industry’s top honors at REBNY’s 124th Annual Banquet tonight (Thursday).

 The honorees will be recognized for their outstanding professional success, their exceptional contributions to the industry, and their unparalleled commitment to the civic welfare of New York City.
-The Banquet will take place on Thursday, January 16, 2020 at the New York Hilton in Midtown Manhattan.
+The Banquet will take place at the New York Hilton in Midtown Manhattan.

 “Our honorees serve as a reminder that the real estate industry loves New York City, with each making exceptional contributions to the five boroughs,” said REBNY Chairman William C. Rudin.
 “It is a particular honor to posthumously recognize our dear friend, Héctor Figueroa.
 His life is an inspiration to every New Yorker.
 We look forward to celebrating his legacy and the rest of our distinguished honorees.”